badgerloop-software/race-profile/solar_car_telemetry/README.md

 - **output.csv**: Processed solar forecast data ready for the simulation

 ### toolTesting
-This folder contains miscellanous functions that were written before and not being activeley used.
+This folder contains miscellaneous functions that were written before and not being actively used.